CantoLang/cantolang-site/docs/poetic_programming_manifesto.md

 ##The Poetic Critique

-Poetic Programming begins not as a paradigm, or even a style.
-It begins , in good dialectic fashion, as a critique of the existing practice.
 Too often programs are bloated, incomprehensible, and ugly, not because programmers are incapable of better but because many forces push them in that direction.
 Among these forces are various trends and commonly held principles that are generally considered to be neutral or positive, but which reliably lead to unwieldy and confusing programs.
 Here are examples:

 ###Platforms and Frameworks